 March 3, 2017 – The Trump administration is considering a proposal to begin separating children from their mothers at the border as a way to deter future migrants, Reuters reports.
 The policy would allow the government to keep parents in custody while they await asylum hearings or contest deportation.

 Nov.
 25, 2017 – The Houston Chronicle reports that the Trump administration has, since at least June, been separating children from parents who cross the border.
 The paper identifies 22 cases of parents whose children were taken without due process.

 June 9, 2018 – A man from Honduras who suffered a nervous breakdown after being separated from his wife and child at the border died by suicide in a Texas jail in May, The Washington Post reports.
-The government has no comment on the man’s death and has yet to address how it plans to handle parents whose mental health deteriorates after their families have been split up.
+The government has no comment on the man’s death.

 June 14, 2018 – CNN reports that a Honduran woman was breastfeeding her daughter in detention in McAllen, Texas, when federal authorities snatched the child away from her.
 “The government is essentially torturing people by doing this,” says Natalia Cornelio, an attorney with the Texas Civil Rights Project.